nrdxp/nrd.sh/content/blog/atom-anatomy.md

 ## The Missing Link: Language-Level Packages

 There’s an irony in Nix.
 It’s a domain-specific language (DSL) meticulously crafted to deliver binary software packages with precision and discipline, yet it barely considers packaging its own expressions in a similar way.
-To avoid confusion—since “package” is quite an overloaded term—we're referring here to _source code distribution packages_.
+To avoid confusion—since “package” is a heavily overloaded term—we're referring here to _source code distribution packages_.
 Think `package.json` or `Cargo.toml`: formats that bundle source code into clean, discrete units for easy distribution and downstream use.

 Since I’m a Rust enthusiast, let’s use it to illustrate.
 In Rust, a repository might house a workspace with dozens, maybe even hundreds, of _crates_: self-contained package units.
 When it’s time to publish, each crate gets neatly bundled and shipped to a central registry.
 If I need crate _a_ from a larger workspace _P_, I can grab just _a_ from this registry, no extra baggage from _P_ included.
-Later, if I need a newer version of _a_, it’s a simply another pull from the registry; only the files for _a_, nothing more.
+Later, if I need a newer version of _a_, it’s simply another pull from the registry; only the files for _a_, nothing more.

 Now contrast that with nixpkgs.
 Want package _a_?
 You’re stuck pulling the _entire_ repository just to evaluate it.
 Sure, _a_’s dependencies get fetched in the process, but most of the code you’re downloading has nothing to do with _a_.
 Need a different version of _a_ down the line?
 You’re fetching another full nixpkgs checkout, with another chunk of totally irrelevant code.
 It’s not hard to see how this spirals out of control.
 It’s not sustainable.